How to Install Strawberry on Ubuntu 26.04, 24.04 and 22.04

 Remove an APT-installed Strawberry package on Ubuntu

-Remove the package and its orphaned dependencies first.
+Remove the package first.
 This step is the same whether you installed Strawberry from Ubuntu’s repositories or from the PPA.

 Verify that the package itself is gone before you clean up any optional repository source.